InfernalWraith/Command-Lists/Go.md

 ```

 Go passes by value, not by reference, so when passing a variable to a function, all changes are made on a copy of it made specifically for usage inside the function.
-To be able to change the value we're calling the receiver function on, we need to pass an address to it, which is obtained using the `&` unary operator (for a variable `jim`, the address is obtained by using `&jim`).
+To be able to change the value we're calling the receiver function on, we need to pass an address to it, which is obtained using the `&` operator (for a variable `jim`, the address is obtained by using `&jim`).
 Note that if we're calling functions in the same line where we apply the `&` operator (like `&jim.someFunc()`), we need to surround the operator and the variable it's called on in parentheses (so `(&jim).someFunc()`), otherwise the `&` is applied to the result of the function.
 After we've passed the pointer using `&`, we need to dereference the pointer using the `*` operator (like `(*jim).firstName = "jim"`).
 When the `*` symbol is in front of a **type**, however, then it isn't dereferencing it, but rather saying that the type is a pointer to that type (`*person` says the type is a **pointer** *to a variable of the type* **person**).
 In short:

 * We turn **address** into **value** with **\*address**
 * We turn **value** into **address** with **&value**